-In order to connect your Portenta to the TTN make sure you are within the range (max.
+In order to connect your Portenta to the TTN, make sure you are within the range (max.
 10 Km) from an available LoRa® Gateway.
 Indoor gateways will have a much shorter range.
 It is recommended that you check LoRa® Gateway availability on The Things Network map before you try this tutorial.

-The Portenta Vision Shield - LoRa® can be connected to the TTN and can transmit data to other devices connected to this network through a secure channel.
+The Portenta Vision Shield - LoRa® can be connected to TTN and can transmit data to other devices connected to this network through a secure channel.
 This channel is nothing but an application on the TTN network dedicated for your board.
 In this tutorial, you will be guided through a step-by-step process of setting up your Portenta board and the Vision Shield - LoRa® to communicate with a TTN application using OpenMV and MicroPython.
-As stated before, to be able to follow this guide, to be under coverage of one of the TTN gateways.
-You can check for the coverage now if you have not done so yet.
+As stated before, to be able to follow this guide, you need to be under coverage of one of the TTN gateways.
+You can check for the coverage now, if you have not done so yet.

 Start by going here.
 First choose your region.
-Next, sign in with your The Things Network account, or create a new one on the login page.
+Next, sign in with your The Things Network account or create a new one on the login page.

 You have now to fill only the first two fields:

 After completing these two fields, press the "Create application" button located at the bottom left corner of the page.
 The dashboard will then show you an overview of the newly created app.